vierstralab/gtex-pipeline/qtl/README.md

 The following input files are needed:

 * VCF file with genotype information.
 Must be bgzip compressed and indexed with tabix.
 * Expression tables in GCT format.
 Two tables are needed: read counts and normalized (TPM).
+Row metadata should contain gene names (same as in GFT file!!) in a column named 'Geneid'.
 * Gene annotation in GTF format.
 Must be correctly sorted.